 We also do a heap of off-peak pumping demand forecasting to take pumps out of the peak time.
 Lots of little initiatives like that.

 Question: Has any residential smart water metering been rolled out in the network, and if so which technology?

-Answer: There's been a lot of trials is Australia and it’s a big focus in California.
-With the drought there’s arguments to say that if we had digital meters we potentially could have deferred Desalination because the efficiencies wouldn’t be that great.
+Answer: There's been a lot of trials in Australia and it’s a big focus in California.
+With the drought, there are arguments to say that if we had digital meters we potentially could have deferred Desalination because the efficiencies wouldn’t be that great.

 The Victorian Authority has done trials with different tech, and now I guess we're all looking for one that's going to stand up to a robust business case and deliver the customer value.

 Question: How does this of subscription system for Telecom assets works.